-- a. inflicts severe injury on a human being without provocation on public or private property. - b. kills a domestic animal without provocation while the dog is off the owner's property, or - c. has been previously found to be potentially dangerous because of injury inflicted on a human, the owner having received notice of such and the dog again aggressively bites, attacks, or endangers the safety of humans. - 8.7.
-"Depredatory animal" means any animal of either sex whose actions or habits customarily defile, despoil or damage property of persons other than its owner. - 9-8.
+a. inflicts severe injury on a human being without provocation on public or private property.

+b. kills a domestic animal without provocation while the dog is off the Owner's property. or c. has been previously found to be potentially dangerous because of injury inflicted on a human, the Owner having received notice of such and the dog again aggressively bites, attacks, or endangers the safety of humans.

+8.-7.
+"Depredatory animal" means any animal of either sex whose actions or habits customarily defile, despoil or damage property of persons other than its Oewner.

+9-8.
 "Dog" means an animal of the species Canis familiaris, including both male and female, altered or unaltered.